 Compared with traditional advertising channels, lead times for digital advertisements are short.
 You can produce these types of ads yourself (or with a touch of help) and they can quickly make a difference.

-But which ad types on what platform should you choose?
+But which online advertising tools are best?
+Which internet advertising types on what platform should you choose?
 And which are easy enough to get up and running quickly without specialist creative or marketing skills?

 Follow our quick guide to quick digital ads that you can make yourself today.
-It’s no replacement for a comprehensive marketing strategy or for getting experts to handle your digital marketing, but it’s a great place to start.
+It’s no replacement for a comprehensive online marketing strategy or for getting experts to handle your online marketing, but it’s a great place to start.

 The majority of customers use search engines to find a product or service.
 And which search engine is the biggest of all?
 It goes without saying, but we’ll say it: it’s Google.

 What: Google Ads (formerly Google AdWords) is pay-per-click (PPC) advertising that allows you to boost your Google search engine results page (SERP) performance by paying for a place near the top of the pack.
 You’ve probably seen them: type “hot air balloon rides Melbourne” into Google and the first four results carry a green ‘Ad’ insignia.
 Google Ads also extend to the Google Display Ads Network, which includes ad placements on platforms like Gmail and YouTube.

 Why: Google claims Ads “drive website visits”, “get more phone calls” and “increase store visits”.
 Google Ads might be good for your business, but you’ll need to consider things like your marketing budget (ask yourself: would it generate an adequate ROI?), keyword viability (if the number of people searching for relevant keywords is low, it might not be worth the investment) and what your competitors are doing (are they paying for Google Ads?).